modin-project/unidist/docs/getting_started.rst

       import unidist.config as cfg
       import unidist

       # Initialize unidist's backend.
-The Ray backend is used by default.
+The MPI backend is used by default.
       unidist.init()

       # Apply decorator to make `square` a remote function.